 Read the instructions first.
 This is crucial even if you’ve applied self-tanner before.
-Formulations vary from product to product, and some you’re familiar with may change slightly every once in a while.
+Formulations vary from product to product, and some you’re familiar with might change slightly every once in a while.

-Exfoliate your skin first.
-Dry skin tends to absorb more color, which is why heels, elbows, ankles, and knees often end up looking darker.
+Exfoliate your skin before applying self-tanner.
+Dry skin tends to absorb more color, which is why heels, elbows, ankles and knees often end up looking darker.
 Exfoliate prior to applying a self-tanner and give these problem areas a little extra attention to help prevent dark patches.

-Thoroughly dry your skin.
-To avoid accidental dilution and an uneven finish, thoroughly towel dry your skin and wait another ten minutes to allow any remaining moisture to evaporate.
+Thoroughly dry your skin before applying self-tanner.
+To avoid accidental dilution and an uneven finish, thoroughly towel dry your skin and wait another 10 minutes to allow any remaining moisture to evaporate.

 Moisturize dry spots first.
-It may seem counterproductive to add moisture after thoroughly drying your skin, but remember those problem areas?
-Massaging a small amount of lightweight lotion into the skin on your heels, ankles, knees, elbows, and even around your nostrils can keep dry areas from becoming unnaturally dark.
+It might seem counterintuitive to add moisture after thoroughly drying your skin, but remember those problem areas?
+Massaging a small amount of lightweight lotion into the skin on your heels, ankles, knees, elbows and even around your nostrils can keep dry areas from becoming unnaturally dark.

 Protect the palms of your hands.
 Use a mitt or wear latex gloves to keep your hands from absorbing too much color and turning orange.
 Alternatively, work in sections (legs, torso, arms, face) and wash your hands after each.

 Start at the bottom and work your way up.
-You’ll have to bend over to apply self-tanner to your legs and ankles.
-By starting at the bottom, there’s no chance of developing darker patches or lines from bending over.
+You’ll have to bend over to apply self-tanner to your feet and legs.
+By starting at the bottom, there’s no chance of developing darker patches or lines in creases from bending over.

-Use a little less self-tanner on your face: For a natural look, use a dime-size amount of tanner and start by dabbing it onto the prominent areas of your face that tan the fastest (chin, bridge of the nose, cheekbones, and forehead).
+Use a little less self-tanner on your face.
+For a natural look, use a dime-size amount of tanner and start by dabbing it on the prominent areas of your face that tan the fastest (chin, bridge of the nose, cheekbones, forehead).
 Work your way out, using the leftover tanner on your fingers for the outermost areas rather than adding more.
 This will create a natural fade.

 A. Not quite.
-While both provide a sun-kissed look, bronzers are generally easy to remove while self-tanners offer a more permanent effect.
-If you’re feeling nervous about using a self-tanner, starting with a wash-off bronzer can help boost your confidence.
+While both provide a sun-kissed look, bronzers are generally easy to remove while self-tanners offer a longer-lasting effect.
+If you’re feeling nervous about using a self-tanner, starting with a bronzer can help boost your confidence.

 A. Sometimes self-tanning streaks happen despite your best efforts.
 Before you panic, try one of these damage-control methods:

-A. It generally isn’t a good idea to shave or wax after applying self-tanner.
+A. It generally isn’t a good idea to shave or wax after applying self-tanner, because these are forms of exfoliation (which is best done before tanning).
 More often than not, this ends up removing color and ruining the effect.
 Always shave right before applying self-tanner.
-If you’re waxing, do so at least 48 hours beforehand to avoid irritating the skin.
+If you’re waxing, do so at least 48 hours before to avoid irritating the skin.